mariusz-schimke/GiGraph/README.md

 The text assigned to any [escString](http://www.graphviz.org/doc/info/attrs.html#k:escString) type attribute (mainly label) may contain special escape sequences.
 On graph visualization they are replaced with, for example, the graph identifier, the identifier of the current node, the definition of the current edge etc. You may use them in text by concatenating fragments of the text with predefined escape sequences exposed by the *DotEscapeString* class, or simply use the *DotTextFormatter* class to build your text.

-*Note that if you prefer string concatenation, the escape sequences provided by the DotEscapeString class should not be used as parameters of the string.Format method or of an interpolated string.
+*Note that if you prefer using string concatenation, the escape sequences provided by the DotEscapeString class should not be used as parameters of the string.Format method or of an interpolated string.
 The result text will be invalid in such cases.*

 Below is an example presenting labels with element-specific escape sequences embedded, replaced with actual element identifiers on graph visualization.